In This Article

 Similarly, who can take a quick “hit piece” and apply it to their complex and unique lives when it comes to dieting?
-If you're feeling as if it's not as simple as the information you're finding leads you to believe, or you feel overwhelmed by the plans you've seen so far, there's a good chance you won't follow through on making lasting changes.
+If you feel overwhelmed by the plans you've seen so far, there's a good chance you won't follow through on making lasting changes.

 Before you begin incorporating the best foods for leaky gut into your diet, you'll need to eliminate what's hurting your gut.
 And for most people, the foods to avoid starts with sugar and gluten, which are the primary culprits of gut health problems.